 As if that is not enough, the government has failed to meet regional agreement of allocating sufficient funds toward agriculture programs and hence the failure to pay agro dealers.

-Equally, the idea of taking FISP as a political campaigning tool as completely killed the good intentions originators and hence the problems we are facing now.
+Equally, the idea of taking FISP as a political campaigning tool as completely killed the good intentions by originators and hence the problems we are facing now.

 Therefore the failure to pay agro dealers as strategic partners in implementing FISP will scale down farming production among peasant farmers which will spiral over on the national income.

 The agro dealers will not provide farming inputs to local farmers which will entail that these farmers will not produce enough food at households level and what should be sold to FRA.